I am trying to live a minimalist life. But that doesn’t mean I still don’t own stuff.

 Consider this list of ten practical benefits of escaping excessive consumerism in your life:

 1) Less debt.
 The average American owns 3.5 credit cards and $15,799 in credit card debt… totaling consumer debt of $2.43 trillion in the USA alone.
 This debt causes stress in our lives and forces us to work jobs that we don’t enjoy.
 We have sought life in department stores and gambled our future on the empty promises of their advertisements.
 We have lost.
-Make getting rid of debt a priority.
+Make getting out of debt a priority.

 2) Less life caring for possessions.
 The never-ending need to care for the things we own is draining our time and energy.
 Whether we are maintaining property, fixing vehicles, replacing goods, or cleaning things made of plastic, metal, or glass, our life is being emotionally and physically drained by the care of things that we don’t need—and in most cases, don’t enjoy either.
 We are far better off owning less.